BradleyA/user-files/README.md

     git clone https://github.com/BradleyA/user-files.git
     cd user-files

 To include test cases with this repository also enter the following commands to link the pre-commit and post-commit commands.
+[To learn more about how to setup test cases.](hooks/README.md)

     cd hooks
     ln -s ../../hooks/post-commit ../.git/hooks/post-commit